 And I’m not just talking to elder artists either.
 Let’s be honest, none of us knows when death will come.

-So here are a few tips that I learned during that CAA session that I found valuable:
+So here are a few tips that you may find valuable:

 - Sign and date your work as soon as it’s completed.